petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso.md

 Learn about Clarity's requirement for user authentication and authorization.
 :::

-:::{grid-item-card}  Liferay Authentication
+:::{grid-item-card}  Understanding Liferay Authentication
-:link: ./module-4-identity-management-and-sso/liferay-authentication.md
+:link: ./module-4-identity-management-and-sso/understanding-liferay-authentication.md

 Learn the basics of Liferay authentication and identity management.
 :::